Moving Forward After a Disaster

 • Take small steps.
 Don’t try to fix everything in a very short amount of time.
 That will only frustrate you even more.
 Take smaller steps by accomplishing those tasks and your everyday priorities a little at a time.
 If you need to be distracted to stay positive, consider a new hobby that will fill some time and bring joy back into your life.

 • Eat healthily.
-Be sure that you’re drinking plenty of water and continuing to eat well-balanced meals and a healthy diet.
+Be sure that you’re drinking plenty of water and continuing to eat well-balanced meals and following a healthy diet.
 10 Healthy Foods Under $1

 • Keep positive.
 You’re sure to feel plenty of discouragement, but remind yourself of all the rough situations that you were able to get through in the past.
 Grief after a disaster is a real thing.
-If it tends to upset you, stay clear of social media, and get involved with social activities instead.
+If it tends to upset you, stay clear of social networks, and get involved with social activities instead.

 Reach Out to a Mental Health Professional

-It’s completely normal for a person to struggle with these feelings mentioned above for a few days after a traumatic event.
+It’s completely normal for a person to struggle with the feelings mentioned above for a few days after a traumatic event.
 But if other reactions start to develop and there isn’t any improvement after a couple of weeks, you may want to reach out to a mental health professional.
 Some of these reactions include:

 • Losing interest in things